This Chipotle Conspiracy Theory Will Make You Question Our Nation's Sanity

-Author and food historian Rachel Laudan admitted she hadn't been following the saga closely (shocker!), but still offered some insight.
+And what does a food historian think of the claims?Author and food historian Rachel Laudan admitted she hadn't been following the saga closely (shocker!), but still offered some insight.
 "I think first of all, you have to consider that it would have been a huge risk for any corporation involved in GMO to try and sabotage Chipotle," she said.
 "Most of the people doing GMO, which of course goes far beyond Monsanto, are actively trying to improve their public image... something like this would be completely against their self-interest."

 Is there any historical precedence for something like this happening?

 "There are plenty of stories about fraud in the history of the food industry -- meat pie-makers selling pies they know are off (spoiled), or after the industrial revolution food companies using adulterants -- but I can't think of anything where you have a major food corporation undercover sabotaging another one.
 That doesn't mean it hasn't happened, but I follow food history fairly closely... and I can't think of anything."

 Is there any possible way this could be true?"This is an accusation... an assertion.
 This isn't 'Deep Throat' here, is it?"
 Rachel said with a laugh, "Unless (the original author) or one of his associates is willing to do a great deal more work going into this, it seems like we have better things to do than pass on rumors that appear to have no foundation.
 Of course, if he could come up with names, and dates, and what the corporations were actually doing -- that would change things."

 No one is saying large corporations, especially those who peddle GMOs, are free from sin.
 But such an enormous accusation, that doesn't even discuss theories on how the alleged perpetrators were able to contaminate so much meat in the first place, is silly at best, and irresponsible at worst.